DmitryKutsev/langchain_agents/README.md

 # langchain_agents
-Repository for playing around agents with LangChain
+Repository for playing around agents with Python and LangChain